lifting-bits/mcsema/docs/DebuggingTips.md

 So what we see above is that there is a `jbe 0x40adf8`, and in the lifted code, it goes down the taken path to `0x40adf8`, whereas the native code goes down the not-taken path to `0x40ad7a`.

-First, we'll lift a second copy of this binary using the `-add-breakpoints` option and not the `-add-reg-tracer`.
+First, we'll lift a second copy of this binary using the `--add_breakpoints` option and not the `--add_reg_tracer`.
 Then we'll whip open the debugger and try to figure out this issue.

 ```shell
 pag@sloth:~/Code/mcsema/build$ undodb-gdb /tmp/ls_lifted_bp